 When you are ready to make your soup, rinse the soaked lentils very well before adding them, and you’ll be good to go!

 If you don’t have time to soak the lentils, the soup will cook up just fine if you don’t want to or don’t have time to soak.
-But be advised- it will take longer to cook (60-90 minutes) and require more liquid.
+But be advised- it will take longer to cook (about an hour) and require more liquid.
+Do be sure to give the lentils a rinse, to remove any dirt from harvesting.

 …Really?
 Red wine vinegar in soup?
 And MORE olive oil?